 Can Cell Phones Be Used to Manipulate the Intoxilyzer 8000 Inspections?

-At least one employee of the Florida Department of Law Enforcement (FDLE), Margaret "Maggie" Geddings, was forced to admit that she used a cell phone to manipulate the Intoxilyzer 8000 during the departmental inspections used to see if the machine is working properly.
+At least one employee of the Florida Department of Law Enforcement (FDLE), Margaret “Maggie” Geddings, was caught using a cell phone to intentionally manipulate the Intoxilyzer 8000 during the departmental inspections.

 This sworn statement is now being provided as exculpatory Brady material to criminal defense attorneys in Okaloosa County.
 It is really amazing that a prosecutor would insist on getting a sworn statement from a FDLE Departmental Inspector to document exactly how the inspections are being falsified.